rossrobino/drab/.changeset/lemon-ideas-boil.md

 "drab": patch
 ---

+Mixins

-default to HTMLElement for super argument for mixins
+- Default to `HTMLElement` for `super` argument for each mixin.